inspircd/docs/docs/3/breaking-changes.md

 ## Breaking changes since InspIRCd 2

-NOTE: This document only lists breaking changes between InspIRCd 2 and InspIRCd 3.
+**NOTE** &mdash; This document only lists breaking changes between InspIRCd 2 and InspIRCd 3.
 There are many backwards compatible changes that have been made which are not listed in this document.

 ## Changes